Inhomogeneous nonlinear Schr\"odinger equations with competing singular nonlinearities: Radial improvements

-so the admissible range of exponents is strictly larger in the radial setting.
-Furthermore, the exponent \(2^{\mathrm{rad}}_{b,q,\eta}\) is well defined when \(N = 2\) and \(\eta < b\), whereas \(2^*_{b,q,\eta}\) is not defined in this regime.
-Consequently, for \(N = 2\) and \(\eta < b\) we obtain an entirely new interval of Sobolev exponents, allowing us to treat the problem \eqref{general problem} in this setting. \end{remark}

-\begin{remark} This last lemma becomes particularly interesting when considering the case \(\eta = 0\), that is, embeddings of \(E^q_b\) into the non-weighted Lebesgue spaces \(L^r\).
-Notice that, in the nonradial case (Lemma~\ref{Lemma Embedding with weight}), we cannot take \(\eta = 0\) when \(N = 2\), and if \(N \ge 3\) the admissible interval reduces to the single point \(r = 2^*\).
-As a consequence, no compact embeddings are available.
-The radial case presents a better situation: in this setting, there exist nontrivial intervals for \(r\) in any dimension \(N \ge 2\), and the embeddings are compact except at the endpoints. \end{remark}

-All the existence and multiplicity results stated in Theorems~\ref{Th-superscaled-subcritical}–\ref{Th-subscaled+scaled+critical}, which were formulated under the admissibility condition of Definition~\ref{defscaled} and rely only on the weighted Sobolev embeddings from Lemma~\ref{Lemma Embedding with weight}, remain valid, with exactly the same proofs, when restricted to the radial subspace $E^q_{b,\mathrm{rad}}$, provided that the admissibility requirement on $(\eta,r)$ is replaced by the corresponding \emph{radial} embedding ranges from Lemma~\ref{Lemma Embedding radial}.
+All the existence and multiplicity results stated in Theorems~\ref{Th-superscaled-subcritical}–\ref{Th-subscaled+scaled+critical}, which were formulated under the admissibility condition of Definition~\ref{defscaled} and rely only on the weighted Sobolev embeddings from Lemma~\ref{Lemma Embedding with weight}, remain valid, with exactly the same proofs, when restricted to the radial subspace $E^q_{b,\mathrm{rad}}$.
+In case $0\le\eta\le b$, some of them can be improved provided that the admissibility requirement on $(\eta,r)$ is replaced by the alternate definition: